phphleb/hleb/processme.md

 ```
 The list of documentation sections is located in the site's menu.
 For beginners, it's recommended to start exploring the framework with topics on installation, routing, and configuration editing.
+Information that requires special attention will be highlighted in such a block.
+A warning that should not be ignored will be highlighted in this kind of block.
 ## Local Installation of Documentation
 This documentation can be installed and used offline.
 The code is located in an open repository, and after local installation, you simply need to keep track of updates.